Constant tension & inner restlessness · Psychological support

 How quickly will I notice a change?

 First regulation tools often work within the first few sessions, because you get something concrete to use right away.
 For your system to shift its baseline stably takes longer, usually several weeks to months of consistent work.
-Lasting change comes through repetition, not through a single aha moment.
+Lasting change comes through repetition over time.

 Can a nervous system even be retrained?

 Yes.
 Your nervous system is plastic, it learns for a lifetime.
 Just as it learned to go into alarm in certain situations, it can also learn to find its way back into safety faster.
-This is not esotericism, it is neuroplasticity.
+That is neuroplasticity.
 What matters is that the work is anchored in the body and does not stay only in your thinking.

 What is the difference from plain stress management?